 - Set up payroll/PAYE (or use a payroll service)

 - Deduct and pay the employees Income Tax, National Insurance contributions, as well as any other deductions which should be made.

-They are responsible for their own taxes and should submit a tax return to the Her Majesty’s Revenue & Customs (HMRC) each year.
+They are responsible for their own taxes.
+And they should submit a tax return to the Her Majesty’s Revenue & Customs (HMRC) each year.

-If your housekeeper is self-employed you do not have to pay them holiday, Statuary Sick Pay (SSP) or Maternity Pay.
+If your housekeeper is self-employed you do not have to pay them holiday.
+Neither do you pay Statuary Sick Pay (SSP) or Maternity Pay.

 If you have a housekeeper on a fixed-term contract you can either employ them directly or they can be self-employed.
 The rules above still apply.

-If you contract a housekeeper for less that a year, you may pay them for less than the usual 20 days holiday and 8 bank holidays.
+You might have a contract with your housekeeper for less than a year.
+If this is the case, you may pay them for less than the usual 20 days holiday and 8 bank holidays.
 You should work out their holiday pay on a pro-rata basis, which means they earn their holiday as they work.

-You don;t have to worry about your housekeeper’s Income Tax or National Insurance contributions if they are paid through an agency.
-You should pay the agency then the agency is responsible for deducting and paying the housekeeper’s Income Tax or National Insurance contributions.
+If your housekeeper is paid through an agency.
+Then you don’t have to worry about their Income Tax or National Insurance contributions.
+You should simply pay the agency.
+Then the agency is responsible for deducting and paying the housekeeper’s Income Tax or National Insurance contributions.

 Income Tax and National Insurance Contributions

-If you employ your housekeeper directly you must pay HMRC the Income Tax and National Insurance contributions, which you deduct from your housekeeper’s gross pay.
+If you employ your housekeeper directly you must pay HMRC the Income Tax and National Insurance contributions.
+This you will deduct from your housekeeper’s gross pay.
 You may also have to make other deductions from your employee’s gross pay, including: